Let Us Answer All of Your Questions

 Am I eligible?

-Every lender who offers a quick loan will have their own specific lending criteria which you may or may not qualify for.
+Every lender who offers quick loans will have their own specific lending criteria which you may or may not qualify for.
 But generally, as an absolute minimum requirement, the lender will expect you to be at least 18 years old or older, a UK resident (if you're applying for a loan in the UK), be in full-time employment and hold your own UK bank account.

 Although it is difficult to know everything a lender expects from you as a borrower, as a lot of lenders will have additional criteria in addition to the previously mentioned minimum requirements, so it's just a case of checking to see if you're a match.